syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Hide-a-Row-or-Column.md

 ---
 layout: post
 title: How to hide a row or column in Windows Forms GridControl | Syncfusion
-description: Learn here all about how to hide a row or column in Syncfusion Windows Forms GridControl and more.
+description: Learn here all about how to hide a row or column in the Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug